Zoning Planning & Land Use Law in Arkansas

 Of course, just fixing a zoning violation isn't always affordable or easy, and may interfere with your planned use of your property.
 For instance, you might have just undertaken a significant remodeling of your home, and later found out that some small part of it technically doesn't conform to Magnolia, Arkansas's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is very minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Also, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Magnolia, Arkansas Attorney Help?
+What Can A Magnolia, Arkansas Attorney Do?